-CT Environmental Policy Act
+CT Environmental Protection Act

 We have played a leading role in several CEPA cases, including hiring attorneys, supporting the Attorney General’s Office, and testifying in court.
 In the last few years, the organization was a plaintiff in two CEPA lawsuits – one involving commercial buildings on Bank Street in New London, and another involving an 18th century home in Milford.